razetime/ngn-k-tutorial/7-more-adverbs.md

-# Part 5: More Looping adverbs
+# Part 5: More Adverbs

 Most of the time, you can manage to write good K programs with neat little eaches and folds and scans.
 But *some* algorithms choose not to use arrays.
 Some algorithms insist on themselves, and that's why K has its own version of explicit loops from other languages: